bigsk1/podcast-ai/README.md

 ## pyaudio codec issue

-Make sure you have ffmpeg inside and adding to PATH on windows terminal ( winget install ffmpeg )
+Make sure you have ffmpeg installed and added to PATH on windows terminal ( winget install ffmpeg )